What Is Audio Latency?

 Audio latency is measured in milliseconds and can make or break your music performance.
 It is specifically a problem for musicians who rely on the precise timing of their audio signal.

-However, in music recording, audio latency is an issue that can cause things to go wrong.
+In music recording, audio latency is an issue that can cause things to go wrong.
 Producers and engineers use tools like Logic Pro and Pro Tools to compensate for the latency when they are routing audio.

 In live audio, latency can be a real problem if you are trying to perform next to a drummer because digital audio and video devices delay the sound, which ruins the synchronization of the performance.